-Orthodontics in King West (Toronto), Burlington and St. Catharines!
+Orthodontics in Hamilton (Jackson Square), Burlington and St. Catharines!

 Orthodontics is a specific dentistry branch specializing in diagnosing, preventing and treating dental and facial irregularities.
 Such irregularities are placed under one specific term which is ‘malocclusion’ meaning a ‘bad bite.’

 Orthodontic treatment varies but is often quite dramatic; improved smile and dental health.
 Both of which can greatly improve a person’s quality of life, regardless of age.
 Diagnosis must be made before orthodontic treatment can take place.
 Our expert orthodontists will photograph, x-ray and take impressions to determine if any problems are present.